Nikon D850 vs Sony A9

-The Nikon D850 and the Sony Alpha A9 are two professional cameras that were announced, respectively, in July 2017 and April 2017.
+The Nikon D850 and the Sony Alpha A9 are two professional cameras that were revealed to the public, respectively, in July 2017 and April 2017.
 The D850 is a DSLR, while the A9 is a mirrorless interchangeable lens camera.
 Both cameras are equipped with a full frame sensor.
-The Nikon has a resolution of 45.4 megapixel, whereas the Sony provides 24 MP.
+The Nikon has a resolution of 45.4 megapixels, whereas the Sony provides 24 MP.

 The side-by-side display below illustrates the physical size and weight of the Nikon D850 and the Sony A9.
-Three consecutive views from the front, the top, and the rear side are shown.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the D850 – represents 100 percent across all the size and weight measures).
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
+All size dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A9 is considerably smaller (33 percent) than the Nikon D850.
 Moreover, the A9 is markedly lighter (33 percent) than the D850.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.